Admissible Banach function spaces for linear dynamics with nonuniform behavior on the half-line: Admissible Banach function spaces and -semigroups

-Throughout our paper $X$ is a Banach space.
-We denote $C(\mathbb{R}_{+},X)$ the space of all continuous, $X$-valued functions defined on the half-line, and $C_{c,0}(\mathbb{R}_{+},X)$ is the space of all functions in $C(\mathbb{R}_{+},X)$ with compact support vanishing at $0$.
+Throughout our paper $X$ is a Banach space, $C(\mathbb{R}_{+},X)$ denotes the space of all continuous $X$-valued functions defined on the half-line, and $C_{c,0}(\mathbb{R}_{+},X)$ is the space of all functions in $C(\mathbb{R} _{+},X)$ with compact support vanishing at $0$.
 We also make use of the following notation: